-Cell Phones:
+Cell Phones and Electronic Devices:

-Respectful and responsible use of cell phones is expected at all times.
+Respectful and responsible use of cell phones and other electronic devices is expected at all times.
+Cell phones and electronic devices must be turned off during specified learning activities when requested by the course professor.